Pennsylvania College of Optometry

 The mission of the Pennsylvania College of Optometry is to provide programs of excellence worldwide that prepare optometry students, optometry residents, optometrists, and related providers to deliver exceptional patient care services that exceed practice standards and positively impact the quality of life.
 PCO’s programs are offered in an interdisciplinary environment dedicated to teaching/learning effectiveness, enhancing career development, inspiring and developing leadership, and fostering new discoveries through research.

-Pennsylvania College of Optometry at Salus University has an unparalleled legacy in the education of competent and compassionate Doctors of Optometry.
+Salus University Pennsylvania College of Optometry has an unparalleled legacy in the education of competent and compassionate Doctors of Optometry.
 We have pioneered standard setting innovations in optometric education since 1919.
 Today, Salus University continues to offer more choices for our students.

 PCO students can qualify for one of two pathways to a Doctor of Optometry (OD) degree.
 Each program provides students with the knowledge and clinical experience necessary to enter the profession or complete a residency after graduation.
 No matter which program is chosen, all PCO students receive an optometric education with a strong biomedical foundation and a primary care focus.